CHARITARTH-T/Detectron-A-Sign-Language-Translator/README.md

-# Detectron- A user friendly sign language translator
+# Detectron- A Sign Language Translator

 Heya fellas!
 There's a huge advancement in tech in the area of sign language translation, and yes, here's our take on it.